simplesamlphp/simplesamlphp/docs/simplesamlphp-idp.md

 ---------------------

 The identity provider you are configuring needs to know about the service providers you are going to connect to it.
-This is configured by metadata stored in `metadata/saml20-sp-remote.php` and `metadata/shib13-sp-remote.php`.
+This is configured by metadata stored in `metadata/saml20-sp-remote.php`.
 This is a minimal example of a `metadata/saml20-sp-remote.php` metadata file for a SimpleSAMLphp SP:

     <?php